Chipdelmal/MGSurvE_Webinar2023/README.md

 docker run -p 8888:8888 chipdelmal/mgsurve_webinar2023
 ```

 and head to the following address on our internet browser: [http://127.0.0.1:8888/lab](http://127.0.0.1:8888/lab); where a [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/) session should be running with all the required contents and packages for the course.
-Additionally, instructions for [local installation](./InstallationLocal.md), but if something goes wrong with the installations have a look at our [package documentation](https://chipdelmal.github.io/MGSurvE/build/html/installation.html), where more information and alternatives are provided.
+To open up the webinar's index, open the [README.md file in the jupyterlab session](http://127.0.0.1:8888/lab/tree/README.md), right click anywhere in the document, and select `Show Markdown Preview`.

+Additional instructions for [local installation](./InstallationLocal.md) are provided, as well as a more thorough set of alternatives in our [package documentation](https://chipdelmal.github.io/MGSurvE/build/html/installation.html).

 ## Authors and Funders